flyboy85749/Project-1/README.md

 ## Use of this repository by members

-Members of team 5, here are instructions on how to get started with our repo.
+Members of team 5, here are instructions on how to get started with our repo. (footnote Matthew)

 1. Go to https://github.com/flyboy85749/Project1 and copy the clone address

 2. Using Terminal or GitBash navigate to the folder where you would like to clone the repository.
-A list of common commands for Terminal and GitBash are located here.

-3. Type the following Git shell command git clone https://github.com/flyboy85749/Project-1.git
+3. Type the following Git shell command "git clone https://github.com/flyboy85749/Project-1.git" (without the quotes)

 4. Move to the directory by typing cd Project-1